Introduction

 How Do Markings and Signage Influence Costs?

-- Type and Quality: Basic line striping might cost around $300 to $500 for a small lot, while custom designs or high-quality reflective paint can increase this cost.
+- Type and Quality: Basic line striping may cost around $300 to $500 for a small lot, while custom designs or high-quality reflective paint can increase this cost.
 Adding symbols, arrows, and other detailed markings can further raise the price.

 How Do Additional Services Enhance Parking Lot Functionality?

 - Security Features: Implementing security measures such as cameras or access control systems can increase costs but provide added safety and peace of mind.
-These features can cost between $1,000 and $5,000, depending on the complexity and technology used.
+These features can cost between $1,000 and $5,000, depending on complexity and technology used.

 Justifying the Investment in Quality Paving